dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 These lists guarantee that user interactions remain consistent and prevent processing errors caused by variations in text formatting or typos.

-# Setup

-Install the required Julia packages once:
-- CSV.jl – for reading and writing CSV files
-- DataFrames.jl – for working with tabular data
-- Statistics.jl – for basic statistical operations
-- GLM.jl – for linear regression and elasticity estimation
-- StatsModels.jl – for regression formula handling
-- Plots.jl – for data visualization

-# Part 1: Brand Comparison Program

-This part presents the first interactive module of the project, implemented as a menu-based program that enables users to compare the prices of two fashion brands within a selected category and season.
-The program begins by displaying menus from which the user selects a product category and season.
-Based on these choices, the system automatically filters the dataset to show only the brands available within the selected parameters.
-The user can then choose two different brands to compare.
-Once the selections are made, the program calculates the average current price for each brand, displays the results in a comparison table, and highlights the price difference between them.
-If the selected category and season contain no data or fewer than two brands, the program notifies the user and allows them to make another selection.
-This interactive process can be repeated multiple times, allowing users to explore and compare brand pricing patterns across various categories and seasons.

-## Step 1: User Interface

-The user interface is designed to provide a simple and intuitive experience through a series of menus.
+The program is designed to provide a simple and intuitive UX/UI experience through a series of menus.
 The program guides the user step-by-step to make the necessary selections:

 - **Category selection** the user chooses a product category from the available options.